chromaui/chromatic-docs/interactions.md

 const Template = (args) => <Form {...args} />;

-export const FilledForm = Template.bind({});
+// 👇 This is a story with an interaction test enabled via the play function export const FilledForm = Template.bind({});
 FilledForm.play = async ({ canvasElement }) => {
   // Assigns canvas to the component root element